russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Who was Marcus Aurelius' son?

-Lucius Aelius Aurelius Commodus (August 31, 161, Lanuvio - December 31, 192, Rome) was Marcus Aurelius’ son and a Roman emperor, the last representative of the Antonine dynasty, named after his father's co-ruler, Lucius Verus Commodus.
+Lucius Aelius Aurelius Commodus (August 31, 161, Lanuvio - December 31, 192, Rome) was the last emperor of the Antonine dynasty.
+Named after his father's co-ruler, Lucius Verus, Commodus would ultimately shape the empire's future in ways his father never intended.

 Why did Marcus Aurelius choose Commodus to rule after him?